Master’s Degree in Cybersecurity

 3 Credits

-First, students will explore digital identification technologies, including smart cards, to build on what they learned in previous courses.
+This course covers the main methods of personal identification that exist today, starting with digital identification and smart cards.
+Later in the course, you will study biometric recognition, combining both concepts to emphasize how these types of identification technologies are used.
+First, you will explore digital identification technologies, including smart cards, to build on what you learned in previous courses.
 The second topic will focus on biometric recognition, which is currently one of the main solutions for linking a person with their identity.
-Students will learn the main methods of biometric identification and their uses (historically and in the present day), paying special attention to those that are most prevalent worldwide.
+You will learn the main methods of biometric identification and their uses (historically and in the present day), paying special attention to those that are most prevalent worldwide.
+This course also addresses the use of technology in SSI (self-sovereign identity).

 Cloud, Mobile and Virtualized Environments Security